liuyang89116/MyPractice/sec_2_oop_concepts.md

 Abstraction hides the implementation details whereas encapsulation wraps code and data into a single unit.

 ###58) What is abstract class?
 A class that is declared as abstract is known as abstract class.
-It needs to be extended and its method implemented.
-It cannot be instantiated.
+It needs to be extended and its method implemented. **It cannot be instantiated**.

 ###59) Can there be any abstract method without abstract class?
 **No**, if there is any abstract method in a class, that class must be abstract.